 Balgray station

-We'll soon be constructing a new railway station at Balgray, to the south of Barrhead, on the railway line between Glasgow and Neilston.
+We're building a new railway station at Balgray, on the line between Glasgow Central and Neilston.

-The station will have a car park, bus stop and active travel links, and will provide rail connections to Glasgow for several new housing developments in the area as well as providing direct access to Dams to Darnley Country Park and Balgray reservoir.
+The station will have a car park, bus stop and active travel links, and will provide rail connections to Glasgow for several new housing developments in the area and the existing Barrhead community, as well as providing direct access to Dams to Darnley Country Park and Balgray reservoir.

 Faqs